muya/muya.github.io/_posts/2021/2021-04-30-on-being-a-software-engineer.md

 - Related to the "Newsletters" section above, most newsletters contain a section talking about job opportunities related to the newsletter.

+Shout out to my close friend [@pnduati](https://github.com/pnduati) for pushing me to convert my notes into a blog post!

 That's it!

 I think that this is a good start to anyone out there starting their journey.